github/semantic/ROADMAP.md

 2. [Semantic diffs][] on .com for C & JavaScript.
 Q4 2016 or so.

   - Performance, as above.
   - Resilience.
-A fault in `semantic-git-diff` should not break anything else.
+A fault in `semantic-diff` should not break anything else.
   - Metrics.
 We need to know how it’s behaving in the wild to know what to do about it.
 This also includes operational metrics such as health checks.

 ## Follow-up things: